wwnorton/design-system-rfcs/0000-template-component.md

 What other designs have been considered?
 Is there a way for developers to do this without this component?

+Please focus on alternative ways to design the component, rather than alternative solutions that exist in other libraries.
+There are two reasons you might mention another library:

+1. Extending another library is a viable or expected alternative.
+If that's the case, explain why it wasn't pursued.
+Don't just list it as an alternative.
+2. Another library uses an idiomatic design that was considered but ultimately not used.
+If that's the case, focus your explanation on why the design wasn't chosen and reference the library, but don't focus on it.

 ## Adoption strategy

 If we implement this proposal, how will existing applications adopt it?
+Focus on how applications might use it or migrate to it rather than which applications might use it.

 ## Unresolved questions